waltersmac/Predicting-AirBnB-Prices/README.md

   - What are the importance of the features?
   - Could the features be ranked?

-In turn I will create a web blog to show my findings.

 ## Needs of this project
 - data exploration/descriptive statistics